R-Neville/sample-space/README.md

 rails action_text:install
 ```

-When they have completed, you can start the application by issueing `rails s` (in the project's root directory).
+When they have completed, you can start the application by issuing `rails s` (in the project's root directory).